penndb-graph/pg-view/README.md

 # Implementing Views for Property Graph Transformations

-You can find the description of datasets and workloads for views and queries [here](docs/workload.md).
+You can find the description of datasets and workloads for views and queries used in the experiment [here](docs/workload.md).